 Appliance maintenance to-dos for your home

-Each of your home's appliances and systems will function better with a little regular maintenance from you.
+Each of your home's appliances and systems may function better with regular maintenance.

-You probably take your car in for regular oil checks and go to the dentist several times a year to make sure your teeth are healthy.
+You probably take your car in for regular oil changes and go to the dentist several times a year to keep your teeth healthy.
 But do you put periodic home appliance maintenance on your calendar?
-You should: Repair for just one appliance costs about $170, on average.
+You might want to consider it: Repair for just one appliance can cost around $175, on average.

 There are several ways to tackle appliance maintenance: You can go floor to floor or room to room, for example, or put one or two appliances per month or week on your schedule.
-In doing so, you'll help extend your appliance life and put a stop to frantic calls to repair experts.
-Here's help to get you started.
+In doing so, you can help extend your appliance life and may reduce any frantic calls to repair experts.
+Here are some appliance maintenance tips to help you get started.

 Appliance maintenance in the kitchen